gonzalezkrause/gonzalezkrause/README.md

 ## Hi all! 👋

-I'm currently working on improving my Rust-lang skills, I have some nice _rusty_ ideas ;)
+~I'm currently working on improving my Rust-lang skills, I have some nice _rusty_ ideas ;)~ Rust sucks for the most of things :)

 <table>